shivabhusal/subjuster/README.md

 ### Phase Two | Generate a skeleton Ruby gem
-We at the end are going to release this project as a standalone `gem` so that any one willing to use this can benefit from this.
+We at the end are going to release this project as a standalone `gem` so that any one willing to use this can get benefit from this.

+Following is command to generate a new gem skeleton using `bundler`.

 ```bash
 $ bundle gem [subjuster]
 ```
 The name of gem can be anything in your case.
 This command generates a `bundler` compatible gem skeleton which you can modify and build your idea.

+> **Note:** If you are not comfortable with `gems` then, simply follow the folder structure in this repo.
+You will get hang of it soon.

 ----

 ### Phase Three | Write expectations from each modules in English
 ![Joke about explaining expectations and results](images/expectations.png)

-It's not possible for everybody to figure out which technique are you gonna use to implement that particular function before hand.
-But, you already know what to expect from that module.
-Lets write some expectations:-
+It's not possible for everybody to figure out which technique are you gonna use to implement that particular function in code before hand.
+Therefore, think of what you expect from that particular feature in English.
+You already know what to expect from that module/function, don't you?.
+If you are confused then go ask your product owner about the requirements.

+Lets write some expectations in pure English:-

 ```ruby
 1. UserInput